Starting in the Middle:

 Or you might prefer this setup:

-You’d have the same options if you were beginning with a sixth-grader or with a third-grader (use the Usborne history or another elementary text for a quick journey through history, or for an in- depth study of selected subjects, before progressing on to the regular course of study in fifth grade).
-With an eighth-grader, you’d do better to concentrate on a single period of history before beginning the Great Books study, backed up by a timeline and the Kingfisher History Encyclopedia, in ninth grade.
+You’d have the same options if you were beginning with a sixth-grader or with a third-grader (use your elementary history resource for a quick journey through history, or for an in- depth study of selected subjects, before progressing on to the regular course of study in fifth grade).
+With an eighth-grader, you’d do better to concentrate on a single period of history before beginning the Great Books study, backed up by a timeline and your middle-grade history resource, in ninth grade.
 Or you might select Strategy #3:

 3) Stretch one stage of learning over five years rather than four.
 If your child is a precocious reader and thinker, you could begin logic-stage history in fourth grade, and cover it in five years, over grades 4-8.
 In most cases, we find that the Great Books list is too difficult to begin before ninth grade; but if your eighth-grader is particularly mature, you could begin the Great Books in eighth grade and stretch it over five years (although this won’t be the best option for most families).
 In this case, we suggest the following divisions: